 Johnny Marr has explained how the split of The Smiths left him “devastated”… but that his musical friends got him through it and made him a better person - and songwriter.

-Speaking to John Kennedy at the special charity Radio X Presents An Evening Of Conversation With Johnny Marr event earlier this year, Marr explained that the dissolution of the Manchester band in the autumn of 1987 affected him deeply.
+Speaking to John Kennedy at the special charity Radio X Presents An Evening Of Conversation With Johnny Marr event last year, Marr explained that the dissolution of the Manchester band in the autumn of 1987 affected him deeply.

 “I needed to be around a certain kind of person when The Smiths split,” he said.
 “You can imagine, I was 24, I was really, really fucking heartbroken."

 “I wasn’t going BYEEE!
 Jolly up!
 It was really devastating for me.
 Because I was forced into it.
 That’s the simple way of explaining something complicated.”